 Other Cars to Consider

-2018 Mercedes-Benz G-Class — Treated to numerous recent improvements, the 2018 G-Class nonetheless continues to employ a chassis that dates back to the 1970s.
-It doesn’t matter — we want one anyway.
+2016 Mercedes-Benz G-Class — Treated to numerous recent improvements, the 2016 G-Class nonetheless continues to employ a chassis that dates to the 1970s.
+It doesn’t matter; we want one anyway.

-2018 Infiniti QX80 — Not traditionally considered a Range Rover competitor, the 3-row QX80 earns its place in this discussion on the basis of its robust 400-hp 5.6-liter V8, bold styling and impressive ride and handling characteristics.
-It’s a great all-around luxury SUV at an appealing price.
+2016 Infiniti QX80 — Not traditionally considered a Range Rover competitor, the 3-row QX80 earns its place in this discussion on the basis of its robust 5.6-liter V8, bold styling and genuine off-roader roots.
+It’s a great all-around truck at an appealing price.

 2016 Porsche Cayenne — You give up some off-road ability with the second-generation Cayenne, which lost some weight of its own by shedding its hardcore trail-busting hardware.
 But the payoff is sports-car-like handling that the Range Rover can’t touch.

 Used Land Rover Range Rover — A 2014 Range Rover will give you almost everything the 2016 model offers and still have its original warranty, but for less money.

 We’d skip the Autobiography that could cost you $130,000-$220,000 and up, but the Supercharged model offers the same glorious 510-hp motor at a considerable discount.
 We’re sold.
 Worried about fuel economy?
 A loaded HSE turbodiesel should put your mind at ease.
 Find a Land Rover Range Rover for sale